mrehkopf/vcs/docs/user-manual/md/video-recorder-dialog.md

         </tr>
         <tr>
             <td colspan="2">
-                <sup>*</sup>Increasing the CRT value to 10&ndash;14 will considerably reduce the size of the resulting video file while maintaining high image quality.
+                <sup>*</sup>Increasing the CRF value to 10&ndash;14 will considerably reduce the size of the resulting video file while maintaining high image quality.
             </td>
         </tr>
     </template>